monsoonmaelstrom/book2/book2.md

 Giorgi laughs.

-“Did you ever check who currently owns the manor that your parents were living in when she killed them?”
+“Did you ever check who currently owns the manor your parents were living in when she killed them?”
 Alex asks me, as if he’s inquiring about what’s for lunch.

 “No.”